A Extensive Overview of Windows Free Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Windows Free Video Editor workflows is unexpected shutdowns due to:
+An easily avoidable mistake in Windows Free Video Editor workflows is damaged project files due to:

 - Software Crashes: Minimize risk by using autosave.